 The tourism business portal is a one-stop-shop to improve the establishment, management, promotion, and expansion of businesses.
 It includes plenty of articles, tutorials, online tools, and links to best practices to help entrepreneurs learn about the management of a tourism business in the digital era.

 2 series of webinars were produced to provide guidance on the use of digital technologies by small and medium-sized enterprises (SMEs) in the tourism industry.
 The webinars focus on practical digital, e-management and online marketing skills that help tourism businesses respond to the evolution of digitalisation in tourism and the recent trends in tourists' use of technology to discover, plan and share their travel experiences.

-    The webinars were complemented by a series of local seminars held between December 2018 and March 2019 at 5 EU locations: Athens, Poznan, Sofia, Bucharest and Lisbon.
-With the help of local experts and entrepreneurs, the seminars discussed topics such as access to finance for digitalisation, digital skills of the future and how going digital can help in tapping into new markets.
+The webinars were followed by a series of local workshops held between December 2018 - March 2019 in 5 EU cities: Athens, Poznan, Sofia, Bucharest and Lisbon.
+With the help of local experts and entrepreneurs, topics such as access to finance for digitalisation, digital skills of the future and how going digital can help in tapping into new markets were discussed.

 - strengthen the skill base of tourism SMEs, whose growth potential is often unexploited due to limited access to life-long learning and awareness of developments in the smart use of technologies

 - support the integration of tourism businesses in the digital value chain by

 - helping with the design of tailored digital solutions for the tourism industry